Why Military Personnel Believe UFOs And Aliens Were Involved In The Vietnam War

 The Huffington Post has recounted a story in which those aboard an American patrol boat in Vietnam in 1968 witnessed what appeared to be two aircraft above them, and both of them were circular and glowing like UFOs.
 The military personnel on this patrol boat have asserted that the two glowing UFOs trailed slowly behind them into the demilitarized zone which separates South Vietnam from North Vietnam.

-A second patrol boat which was following the first one into the demilitarized zone corroborated reports made by the military in the first boat.
+A second patrol boat, which was following the first one into the demilitarized zone, corroborated reports made by the military in the first boat.
 Furthermore, those in the second boat allege that they also witnessed the two UFOs following the first boat.
 Military personnel in the second boat report that there was a bright burst of light after the UFOs were spotted and then the boat was destroyed.

 Captain George Filer was privy to a wealth of information on UFOs during the Vietnam War as he was the man with top secret clearance who was chosen to speak daily with General George S. Brown and give him briefings.